Nicole-Trumbull/hello-world/README.md

 # hello-world
 Learning to use GitHub for the first time

-# H1 Hello, my name is Nicole
+# Hello, my name is Nicole
+## And I'm an aspiring Python student at Coding Dojo